-Projects that are directly associated with the effective safety of operations of aircraft at an airport are considered the highest in importance.
+1. SAFETY: Projects that are directly associated with the effective safety of operations of an aircraft at an airport are considered the highest in importance.
 These types of projects are best characterized by airfield improvements to runways and taxiways that must be done to meet FAA's design standards for the typical aircraft using that airport.
 Other safety projects may include items deemed necessary by the FAA's Runway Safety Action Team inspections and Airport Certification Inspections including land acquisition to provide for these types of developments.

-A.2.b(2) Security

-An airport's security needs are to be delineated by an airport security document that clearly demonstrates what projects are needed to advance security under the guidance of the Transportation Security Administration (TSA).
+- 2. SECURITY: An airport's security needs are to be delineated by an airport security document that clearly demonstrates what projects are needed to advance security under the guidance of the Transportation Security Administration (TSA).
 Commercial Service airports are required by the TSA to have such a document.
 General Aviation airports do not have such requirements.
-However, TSA publishes guidance for General Aviation airports that must be followed in preparing their security document supporting their grant request.
+However, TSA publishes guidance for General Aviation airports that must be followed in preparing their security document supporting their grant request. - 3.
+CAPACITY: An airport's ability to accommodate growth is what characterizes capacity type projects.

-A.2.b(3) Capacity

-An airport's ability to accommodate growth is what characterizes capacity type projects.
 This category includes projects associated with and improving/upgrading aviation facilities not associated with specific safety efforts on the airport but are planned to increase the airport's accommodation of growing conditions.
-These can include expansion/construction of runways/taxiways; new NAVAIDs; instrument approach surveys; apron construction/expansion; signage; environmental mitigation construction; and land acquisition to provide for these types of developments.

-A.2.b(4) Environmental

-This category will include Environmental Categorical Exclusions, Environmental Assessments, and Environmental Impact Statements associated with planned and programmed development projects.
-The FAA's requirements for environmental services will control the issuance of state grants.

-A.2.b(5) Planning

-Eligible planning projects in this category are specific to demonstrating airport needs and defining near future airport development improvements.
-In this category only those projects listed below are eligible as stand-alone projects for consideration as an SL grant:

-- Airport Master Plans

-- Airport Site Selection/Feasibility Studies

-- Airport Layout Plan Updates

-- Airport-wide Drainage Studies
+These can include expansion/construction of runways/taxiways; new NAVAIDs; instrument approach surveys; apron construction/expansion; signage; environmental mitigation construction; and land acquisition to provide for these types of developments. - 4.
+ENVIRONMENTAL: This category will include Environmental Categorical Exclusions, Environmental Assessments, and Environmental Impact Statements associated with planned and programmed development projects.
+The FAA's requirements for environmental services will control the issuance of state grants. - 5.
+PLANNING: Eligible planning projects in this category are specific to demonstrating airport needs and defining near future airport development improvements.
+In this category only those projects listed below are eligible as stand-alone projects for consideration as an SL grant: - Airport Master Plans - Airport Site Selection/Feasibility Studies - Airport Layout Plan Updates - Airport-wide Drainage Studies